Leo-MOS/learning-from-alura/README.md

 # learning-from-alura
-Some place I intend to keep the codes and project I develop while study with Alura
+A place where I can keep the codes and project I develop while studying with Alura